strathRFM/strathRFM/README.md

 ![screenshot](logo.png?raw=true)
 ## strath Radio Frequency Mapping

+# Motivation:

+Project Motivation: The Radio Frequency (RF) Spectrum has been under increasing pressure in recent years due to a demand for data capacity and bandwidth increasing.
+The spectrum is a limited resource due to the fact a given space in the spectrum can only be utilised by  one user at a time to prevent inter-channel interference (ICI).
+Spectrum allocation across the world is primary organised by a countries government, where portions of the spectrum are allocated for specific uses e.g. military or portions can be auctioned.
+This process allows no ICI to take place but means the spectrum allocation is inefficient due to the users not always utilising the allocated spectrum.
+This means the allocated space has become static.

 # Description:
-strathRFM is a system that can generate datasets of the RF spectrum and map it using the easy to use GUI.

-The currently supported devices are: rtl-sdr, rfsoc 2x2, rfsoc 4x2, ZCU111
+strathRFM is a system that can generate datasets of the RF spectrum and map it using the easy to use GUI.The currently supported devices are: rtl-sdr, rfsoc 2x2, rfsoc 4x2, ZCU111

-bla bla bla and bla
+## RTL-SDR:
+The RTL-SDR connects with a host PC via USB 2.0, When the device is connected is uses Sweep class in the PC to capture spectrum data hourly.
+The data is then passed to the GUI to be viewed and analysed.

+## RFSoC
+The RFSoC device uses a spectrum analyser to capture data within the range of 0-2 GHz.
+The analyser interacts with a spectrum class which allows for a continuous data scan to take place.
+The spectrum control class controls the spectrum class using the configuration file that can be accessed and edited from various locations.
+The boot process enables the RFSoC to boot up and initialise the algorithm in the required mode without the need of external input.
+### JupyterLab - JupyterNotebooks

+## GUI
+The Graphical User Interface (GUI) is used to visualise data from the RTL-SDR and RFSoC automatically, where users can select data to be analysed and mapped using the spectrum view and map view functionality.
+Devices can be set up to generate  dataset using the GUI.
+While the spectrum can be inspected in real time using the RFSoC live view functionality.

 # install
-## Linux:

-copy and panste use python command

 ## rfsoc:
 Please also see [rfsoc_sam](https://github.com/strath-sdr/rfsoc_sam), [SigMF](https://github.com/sigmf/SigMF) and [GeoJSON](https://geojson.org) for detailed info of libraries used.